noedelorme/inf280/README.md

 # INF280 Preparation for the programming contest
-INF280 is a Master level course at Télécom Paris that introduces students to programming contest.
+INF280 is a master level course at Télécom Paris that introduces students to programming contest.
 Each week, for seven weeks in a row, there are three problems to solve around the same theoretical concept.

 #### Week 1: C++ Standard library containers ([contest link](https://vjudge.net/contest/434294))
 - [x] UVA 13012	Identifying tea